 Need a dentist in Manila?
-Book with Dental Departures for pre-screened, quality dentures – and prices up to 80% less than those at home.
+Book with Dental Departures for pre-screened, quality dentures – and prices up to 80% less than you'll find at home.

-For Kiwis and Aussies southeast Asia is one the most popular destinations on the planet, and Manila is the gateway to many of The Philippines' other locations which are a particular draw.
+For Kiwis and Aussies Southeast Asia is one the most popular destinations on the planet, and Manila is the gateway to many of the Philippines' other attractions.

 North of the Pasig River is one of the most crowded parts of the city, consisting of narrow streets jammed with markets and offering visitors a taste of Manila life.

 To relax from the hullabaloo, Pinoys head for Rizal Park, known locally as Luneta.
 This green oasis houses a lagoon with tinkling fountains, Chinese and Japanese gardens and an open-air theatre where free music or dance performances take place on Sunday afternoons.

 The districts of Ermita and Malate are well-frequented by visitors and provide plenty of facilities such as hotels, shopping and entertainment.

 Manila is in the northern Luzon region of the Philippines.
 Luzon is the largest of the Philippine islands.
 The geography to the north of Manila consists of mountains and pine forest; the south it is characterized by a volcanic landscape.